 01 of 06

-There’s nothing more personal than choosing a piece of jewelry that fits your personality.
-The right one, with special details, adds a sentimental touch to every outfit.
+There is nothing more customized than choosing a piece of jewelry that fits your personality.
+The right piece, with special details, adds a sentimental touch to every outfit.
 But sometimes it can be hard to find just the right necklace.
-Fear not!
-Here’s a great idea: make your own necklace instead of buying one.
-It’s a really fun hobby to get into and it’s much easier than you think if you have the right supplies.
-Here’s an easy tutorial to get you started.Continue to 2 of 6 below.
+That does not have to be the case.
+Make your own necklace instead of buying one.
+It is a really fun hobby to get into and it is much easier than you think if you have the right supplies.
+Take a look at an easy tutorial to get you started with some simple jewelry making.Continue to 2 of 6 below.

 02 of 06